FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 entry point and all the python modules goes in the scripts folder;
 configuration files are managed internally by the node so the provider decides where put them.
-Special folders containing the syntax of messages exchanged by the nodes are in srv or msg depending on the type of messages that can be exchanged (more detailed and clear explanation can be found on `ROS documentation <http://wiki.ros.org/>`_).
+Special folders containing the syntax of messages exchanged by the nodes are in 'srv' or 'msg' folder, depending on the type of messages that can be exchanged (more detailed and clear explanation can be found on `ROS documentation <http://wiki.ros.org/>`_).